al3xandr3/al3xandr3.github.io/_posts/2008-11-25-ruby-foto-organizer.md

 layout: post
 title: Little 'ruby' photo organizer
 categories:
+  - automation
   - ruby
-- photo
-- automations
-intro: "\n\
-  Place this script in a folder full of pictures, run it, and it will organize the pictures into folders by the day they were taken.\n"
+intro: "Place this script in a folder full of pictures, run it, and it will <strong>organize the pictures</strong> into folders by the day they were taken."
 ---

 Place this script in a folder full of pictures, run it, and it will organize